meganfloress/ijstartmanual/docs/source/index.rst

 Conclusion
 ----------

 Installing your Canon printer to your computer is a simple, user-friendly process when you use official drivers and setup instructions from **ij.start.canon**.
 Whether connecting wirelessly or via USB, following the recommended steps ensures smooth operation, reliable performance, and access to helpful Canon resources.
-Always remember to download drivers from official sources and keep them updated for the best printing experience.